Skip to content

 Vienna

-The Hofburg palace consists of 18 groups of buildings including 19 courtyards and 2600 rooms covering 59 acres.
-The most famous of the building’s many attractions are the Imperial Apartments, the Sisi Museum, and the Silver Collection.
+The Imperial Hofburg Palace is Vienna’s most historically significant palace.
+For over six centuries, it has been the Habsburgs’ seat and every Austrian ruler’s official residence since 1275.
+The Hofburg consists of 18 groups of buildings, 19 courtyards, and 2,600 rooms covering 59 acres.
+Notable attractions include the Imperial Apartments, the Sisi Museum, and the Silver Collection.

 Central Cemetery